-Grant-based funding is the dominant mechanism for conservation investment largely because funders are hesitant to provide long-term institutional support to government agencies that lack the necessary technical and human resources, whereas project- or grant-based funding allows donors to maintain control over finances, standardise approaches, and measure progress (Sayer and Wells, 2004).
+Grant-based funding is the dominant mechanism for conservation investment largely because funders are hesitant to provide long-term institutional support to government agencies that they consider lack the necessary infrastructure, processes as well as technical and human resources, whereas project- or grant-based funding allows donors to maintain control over finances and project/programme implementation, standardise approaches, and measure progress (Sayer and Wells, 2004).
 Yet very little research has been done to assess the effects of unstable, non-linear budgets on biodiversity outcomes, nor the effects of alternative investment strategies.
 Given the inadequate funding for conservation, to have the greatest positive effect on biodiversity as possible, managers and conservationists need to ensure the investment of scarce resources is strategic and efficient, and they must strive to maximise the biodiversity outcomes of each dollar spent (Bruner et al., 2004; McBride et al., 2007; Waldron et al., 2013).
 Investing conservation funds strategically over time is made difficult when funding is based on short-term grants that generally last between one and five years (Hodge and Adams, 2016; Sayer et al., 2017).
 Most conservation projects or initiatives, even in wealthy countries with relatively well-funded protected area networks, rely on such short-term grants to launch programmes, conduct research, and implement key activities such as training, engagement, enforcement, and outreach (Emerton et al., 2006).
 This funding model results in long-term budgets that are non-linear, unpredictable, and do not necessarily track changes in threat levels (Sayer et al., 2017).
 The financial stability of a conservation project or organisation is therefore reliant on the ability to leverage external funding through grant applications, which are inherently competitive and have low success rates (Sayer and Wells, 2004; Sohn, 2019).
 This funding mechanism means that conservation projects go through periods of relative affluence when conservation activities (such as enforcement, policy interventions, and community engagement) can increase in scope and scale, ultimately leading to net benefits for nature (Coad et al., 2019; Kearney et al., 2020; Lindsey et al., 2017).
 The same projects will inevitably go through periods of financial hardship, which often occur between grants (Sayer and Wells, 2004).
-When conservation projects experience periods of inadequate funding, expenditure is restricted to minimal core activities, project activities wind down, staff redundancies occur, research and monitoring activities decrease, and initiatives end (Bruner et al., 2004; Waithaka et al., 2021).
+When conservation projects experience periods of inadequate funding, expenditure is restricted to core activities, other activities wind down, staff redundancies occur, research and monitoring activities decrease, and new initiatives end (Bruner et al., 2004; Waithaka et al., 2021).
 These periods can have serious negative effects on conservation projects (Fernandes et al., 2017; Wittemyer, 2011).
 Organisations lose talented staff and thus institutional knowledge, trust between stakeholders and the project or organisation can be lost as commitments may not be met, local participation in project activities can end (Sayer and Wells, 2004), and stakeholders may view the project as unreliable due to inconsistent support (Waithaka et al., 2021).
 In many parts of the world where unregulated or illegal activities such as forest clearance and hunting of wildlife threaten conservation landscapes, periods of financial hardship can cause increases in these activities as project support for enforcement, engagement, outreach, and overall project visibility decreases (Bang and Khadakkar, 2020; Henschel et al., 2014).